acuparse/acuparse/docs/INSTALL.md

 # Installation Guide:
 **Requires LAMP stack.
 Some PHP, Apache, and GNU/Linux experience recommended.**

 Can be run locally or on a remote/cloud server.

-Installing on a dedicated Debian/Ubuntu server is a good choice!
+Installing on a fresh instance of a Debian based OS is the only officially supported and tested install method.
+Any other method is not officially supported or tested.

 * Setup a local DNS override for `hubapi.myacurite.com` pointing to the external IP address of your Acuparse server.
 > **Info:** Exactly how to do this depends on the network where the smartHUB is installed.
 Use a firewall that allows you to customize your DNS.
 Such as pfSense® or OPNsense®.

-* Install your base operating system and update.
 ## Install Acuparse:
+> **Info:** Installer currently supports Debian Stretch(9) and Ubuntu 16.04 LTS.

+* Install the base operating system and update.

 * Download and run the Acuparse installer.

 ``` wget https://raw.githubusercontent.com/acuparse/installer/install.sh && sudo sh install.sh```